CANSSI Collaborative Research Team Letter of Intent Instructions

-Applicants are advised that the LOI is a critical stage in the application process.
-Only teams with LOIs demonstrating clear potential for eventual success in the competition will be invited to submit a full application in this competition.
-It is important that the novelty and impact of the proposed research be abundantly clear to reviewers in the LOI.
+LOIs are adjudicated by the CANSSI Scientific Advisory Committee which is provided with external reviews.
+The LOI is a critical stage in the application process.
+Only teams with LOIs demonstrating clear potential for eventual success in the proposal competition will be invited to submit a full application.
+In the LOI, it is important that the novelty and impact of the proposed research be made clear to reviewers.

 Title of the project

 Name(s) and affiliation(s) of lead investigator(s).